arcturo/library/coffeescript/chapters/04_idioms.md

 ##Private variables

 The `do` keyword in CoffeeScript lets us execute functions immediately, a great way of encapsulating scope & protecting variables.
 In the example below, we're defining a variable `classToType` in the context of an anonymous function which's immediately called by `do`.
-That anonymous function
+That anonymous function returns a second anonymous function, which will be ultimate value of `type`.
+Since `classToType` is defined in a context that no reference is kept to, it can't be accessed outside that scope.

 <span class="csscript"></span>